DrSaaS/web-server-db-server-wordpress/README.md

 I will now enable TCP port 80 in the Inbound Rules configuration for the Web Server EC2 (enable from everywhere 0.0.0.0/0)

-I will nowaccess from my browser the link to your WordPress http://<Web-Server-Public-IP-Address>/wordpress/
+I will now access from my browser the link to your WordPress http://<Web-Server-Public-IP-Address>/wordpress/

 ![Wordpress Installed](https://github.com/deleonab/web-server-db-server-wordpress/blob/master/wordpressinstallpage.JPG?raw=true)